coinZee/discord-terminal/README.md

 # Purpose?

-- 1. You can basically (kinda) have ssh access to ur system without terminal
+- 1. You can run some basic commands

 - 2. That's basically it